 This is part of a journal entry from Jan 2, 2014, only 40 days after Rod’s death.
-It was surreal, like I was on a roller coaster having no control of anything as it sped me from this steep drop to the next hairpin turn.
+It was surreal.
+Everything was upside down; there was nothing to get back to.
+It's like I was on a roller coaster with no control over anything as it sped me from a steep drop to the next hairpin turn.

-My journal entry goes on to say how things will seem to go back to the way they were before:
+My journal entry goes on to say how things will seem to go back to 'normal':

 Our daughter will go back to college and I’ll go back to work.

-This ‘different sameness’ set me on a tenuous relationship with Time in general, and New Year’s Day in particular; it became the face of Time for me.
+This ‘different sameness’ set me on a tenuous relationship with Time in general, and New Year’s Day in particular.
+That day became the face of Time for me.